GloriousRedLeader/omgarturo/README.md

 A script that **scans journal entries and alerts** with obnoxious sounds and overhead text.
 Useful for holiday bosses so you don't miss the message.
 Also good for hunting down specific NPCs like when doing the honesty virtue.

-**Character Stats** is a standalone tool that will have some details on character stats from item properties.
-Just bind it to a key and run it when you want to see all your properties like resists, HCI, SDI, etc. Note that it does get a little wonkie sometimes and you'll have to close and re-open your paperdoll.
-This script will tell you when it needs to be done (has something to do with item caching in the client / razor).
-You can find this at *fm_tools/CharacterStats.py*.

 **Shadowguard** script from Dorana.
 Just keeping a copy.
 This thing is amazing.
 Dear god.

 **Lootmaster** script from Dorana.
 Just keeping a copy for posterity.